bstrie/rust-rustic/README.md

 ## Usage

 At the `[Input]` prompt, enter as many newline-separated commands as you like.
-On a readline-enabled platform, use the arrow keys to cycle through previously entered commands.
+On a readline-enabled platform, use the arrow keys to cycle through previously entered commands (among other readline niceties, such as ^R for searching your history).
 Entering a blank line will cause all the preceding lines to be evaluated and their output printed.
 If there are no errors in a batch of evaluated lines, those lines are remembered for subsequent evaluation passes.
 For example:

     [Input]
     let foo = 'hello';